isamu/zenn-docs/articles/graphai-nested-agent-generator.md

 ```typescript
 const newAgent = nestedAgentGenerator(graphData);
 ```
-and graphData.
+and `graphData`.

-With this, newAgent becomes an agent that executes the provided graphData.
+With this, `newAgent` becomes an agent that executes the provided `graphData`.

-By adding agentFunctionInfo and packaging it, you can distribute it as an agent via npm.
+By adding `agentFunctionInfo` and packaging it, you can distribute it as an agent via npm.

 ```typeScript